VMLYR/Drupal-KIT/readme.md

 Multi-site support is baked into the project via our supplied Docksal tools.
-When another site needs to be added, it's as simple as creating a the new drush alias file and running `init-sites`.
+When another site needs to be added, it's as simple as creating a the new drush alias file and running `composer install`.
 The command will build out the site folder structure, copy the default settings.php file into the site directory and is then ready for installation.
-The `sync` and `conf` tools both support syncing and exporting/importing any site in a multi-site Drupal instance.
+The `kit/sync` and `kit/conf` tools both support syncing and exporting/importing any site in a multi-site Drupal instance.

-### Standardized theme management and structure (WIP)
+### Standardized theme management and structure
-KIT will eventually include a Drupal base theme (named Bazo), which will feature a standardized library and theme architecture that more-easily enables the interaction between frontend and backend development and saves time on standardizing markup and assets of reusable components.
+KIT automatically includes a base theme (Bazo) and two scaffolding themes which use Bazo as a base theme.

+#### _Bazo_ base theme
+The _Bazo_ base theme is meant to help assist its child-themes.
+It includes standard templates but moves most of the classes into its preprocesses to allow them to be more-easily removed later by the child preprocess.
+The two more-important factors of the subtheme are:
+ - Automatic Drupal library attachment – Bazo automatically attaches child-theme libraries to their related entities as long as they follow a naming convention:
+   - theme-name/entity-id
+   - theme-name/entity-id--view-mode
+   - theme-name/entity-id--view-mode--bundle

+   This not only helps your project stay organized, but it allows front-end developers to attach their libraries to components without needing to touch PHP.

+   Note: notice the _entity-id--view-mode--bundle_ is different than Drupal's default theme-name convention of _entity-id--bundle--view-mode_.
+ This was done purposely, because typically all bundles of a certain view-mode will share a library versus all view-modes sharing a library of a certain bundle.
+This allows a universal library to be included for view-modes and then more-specific implementations that are bundle-specific also be included .
+ - Automatic attribute-variable conversion – Baso automatically converts specified arrays to attribute variables in a "postprocess" function that are listed in the preprocess's `$variables['#attribute_variables']` array.
+IE:
+   - `$variables['#attribute_variables'][] = 'figcaption_attributes';`
+   - `$variables['#attribute_variables'][] = 'wrapper_attributes';`
+   - `$variables['#attribute_variables'][] = 'figcaption_attributes';`
+   - `$variables['#attribute_variables'][] = 'image_attributes';`

+#### Scaffolded child-themes via a Docksal command
+VMLY&R has a couple scaffolding themes included to build from, but they're not included in the project directly.
+Instead they can be generated via the `fin kit/init-theme` command.

 ## Installation